 For most writers and readers, self-publishing means creating books.
 But it’s also a great way to make journals, notebooks, and planners.
 If that seems like a tall order, stick with me.
-It’s not only pretty easy to get the basics set up, you can customize your planner for a variety of cool tasks too!
+It’s not only easy to get the basics set up, but you can also customize your planner for a variety of cool tasks too!

 Why A DIY Planner?